amalbaccar-hub/microservices-python-grpc-docker-kubernetes/README.md

 ## Project structure
 ### customer and payment folders
 We put each microservice in a separate directory/package.
+### protobuf folder
+**GRPC** is the inter-service communication framework which was selected, to allow our services to talk to each other.
+GRPC uses the fast HTTP/2 binary protocol, and also makes use of Google’s Protocol Buffers.
+The idea here was to have a central place for all service definitions/proto files.
+As this is just a small demo project, we put all proto files inside a folder.
+For bigger projects, a common practice is to store them in a central Git repository.
+### kubernetes folder
+TODO

+## Component diagram for the microservices
 We designed both microservices internally the same way.
 We applied two key design patterns :
 - The **repository pattern**: is an abstraction over data storage.
 It decouples the domain model layer from the data layer making the system more testable and hiding the complexities of the database.
 - The **service layer pattern**: the role of service layer is to separate **'stuff that talks http or http/2'** from **'stuff that talks domain models'**.